-Timer Control Adjustment in Solenoid Valves
+Timer Control Adjustment in Solenoid Valves for Compressed Air System

 Timer control in solenoid valves in compressed air system has been found with high frequency.
-By reducing the frequency of timer control, we can reduce the loss of compressed air, hence to save energy.
+By reducing the frequency of timer control, loss of compressed air can be reduced, hence to save energy.